-The Congress leader said that “under Modi, the ED has become an embarrassing disaster”.
-He alleged that the government was putting pressure on Michel to make “false” statements against the Gandhi family.
-The Congress challenged the government to place any evidence it has against the party’s top leadership.
+Surjewala alleged that the government was pressuring Michel to make a "false" statement against the Gandhi family and dared it to place in the public domain any such evidence it has against the Congress leadership.

-“They are using Michel as a sounding board to defend their own wrongdoings and misdeeds,” alleged Surjewala.
+"They are using Christian Michel as a sounding board to defend its own wrong doings and misdeeds.

 Panicking and running scared, PM Modi and his government are now raking up controversies to hide its own government's connivance," he said.

 "It is now clear that the 'chowkidaar is daagdaar' (the watchman is tainted)," he alleged.